Sukanta-Ghosh/react-state-building-shoe-cart/NOTE.md

 6. Implementing Immutable friendly update
 7. Implementing Immutable friendly delete(Use Array.filter)
 8. lazy Initializing State and Persisting State to localStorage

+## Implementing Form Validation

+Derived state benefits:

+1. Reduced the amount of state we had to store
+2. Assures error state is valid because it recalculates on each render